-118. (1) The Registrar must cancel the registration or provisional registration of- (a) an association-
+119. (1) The Registrar must cancel the registration or provisional registration of-(a) an association-

-- (i) which has ceased to exist or is no longer based in the province; or - (ii) if it has secured registration or provisional registration through fraudulent conduct; - (b) a member in respect of a particular association where- - (i) the registration or provisional registration of that association is cancelled:

-- (ii) membership of that association has been duly terminated in accordance with its constitution; - (c) a non-member- - (i) who is no longer based in the province; - (ii) who, if a juristic person, has ceased to exist; or - (iii) who does not hold an appropriate permission or permit for each vehicle used by the non-member to operate a public transport service, or has not applied for such a permission in the case of a non-member provisionally registered; - (d) a member of an association provisionally registered who does not hold an appropriate permission or permit for each vehicle used by such a member to operate a public transport service, or has not applied for such a permission. - (2) An association, member or non-member whose registration or provisional registration has been cancelled or temporarily suspended as provided for in this section 20 or a provincial law, must return the registration certificate or certificate of provisional registration and the distinguishing marks, if any, issued with regard to the registration or provisional registration so cancelled or suspended to the Registrar within the time specified in provincial laws. - (3) The Registrar may, where an association has terminated membership due to a 25 member's breach of the code of conduct, if justified in the circumstances, cancel that member's registration or provisional registration in respect of any other association of which the former is a member, after having given the member sufficient opportunity to make representations and advance reasons why that should not be done. - (4) The Registrar may cancel, or suspend temporarily for a period not exceeding one 30 year, the registration or provisional registration of- - (a) any association for failure to comply with any provision of its registered constitution that is material for the application of this Part and Part 12; - (b) any member- - (i) whose membership of an association has been suspended temporarily; or 35 - (ii) of an association whose registration or provisional registration has been suspended temporarily; - (c) any non-member for having breached the code of conduct; - (d) any member or non-member who has been convicted of an offence mentioned in section 126.
+- (i) which has ceased to exist or is no longer based in the province; or - (ii) if it has secured registration or provisional registration through fraudulent conduct; - (b) a member in respect of a particular association where- - (i) the registration or provisional registration of that association is cancelled: - (ii) membership of that association has been duly terminated in accordance with its constitution; - (c) a non-member- - (i) who is no longer based in the province; - (ii) who, if a juristic person, has ceased to exist; or - (iii) who does not hold an appropriate operating licence or permit for each vehicle used by the non-member to operate a public transport service; - (d) a member of an association provisionally registered who does not hold an appropriate operating licence or permit for each vehicle used by such a member to operate a public transport service, or has not applied for such an operating licence. - (2) An association, member or non-member whose registration or provisional registration has been cancelled or temporarily suspended as provided for in this section or a provincial law, must return the registration certificate or certificate of provisional registration and the distinguishing marks, if any, issued with regard to the registration or provisional registration so cancelled or suspended to the Registrar within the time prescribed by the MEC. - (3) The Registrar may, where an association has terminated membership due to a member's breach of the code of conduct. if justified in the circumstances, cancel that member's registration or provisional registration in respect of any other association of which the former is a member, after having given the member sufficient opportunity to make representations and advance reasons why that should not be done. - (4) The Registrar may cancel, or suspend temporarily for a period not exceeding one year, the registration or provisional registration of- - (a) any association for failure to comply with any provision of its registered constitution that is material for the application of this Part and Part 12; - (b) any member- - (i) whose membership of an association has been suspended temporarily; or - (ii) of an association whose registration or provisional registration has been suspended temporarily; - (c) any non-member for having breached the code of conduct; - (d) any member or non-member who has been convicted of an offence mentioned in section 127.

-Effect of lapsing or cancellation of registration on holding of permit or permission
+Effect of lapsing or cancellation of registration on holding of permit or operating 40